twitocode/Tantalum/content/University/Year 1/CS 1JC3/discussion 2a.md

 - Int is like int in other languages
 	- Integer represents all integers that can fit on memory, not just 32bit
 - stop focusing on the future
+- Haskell curry was one of the peopole helping the ground for logic and computing in the 20th century

+  - Church - lambda calculus
+  - Turing - turning machine
+  - Curry - combinatory logic
 ## Key Terms
 - Term 1: Definition
 - Term 2: Definition